 Pongolapoort Dam has environmental release operating rules but no water abstraction operating rules.
-The uPhongolo River does, hower, experience deficits from time to time during winter months.
+The uPhongolo River does, however, experience deficits from time to time during winter months.
 This deficit is resolved by releases either from Bivane Dam or off channel storage to optimise summer high flows.
 DWS confirm a level of 70% of the full capacity as a trigger for the flood rule at the Pongolapoort Dam.
-The volume above this level can be released for the purposes of maintenance of the floodplain downstream
+The volume above this level can be released for the purposes of maintenance of the floodplain downstream.
+A constant release of 5 m3/s for downstream users, including international requirements, is made in low flow conditions.

 An assessment of the safety of the Pongolapoort Dam by the DWS Dam Safety Office, after the 2004 floods, reported that the spillway capacity may not be sufficient to sustain a large flood.
 Recommendations were subsequently made to operate the dam at 80% of its storage capacity.
 This has an impact on the yield of dam with a reduction in yield of approximately 49 million m3/annum (UAP Phase 3, 2019).
 During a drought sequence, flood releases are only made if the dam level is above 70%.
+The flood release requires a peak flow rate of at least 800 m3/s to inundate the floodplain and if the storage is below 60% of the FSC then this flowrate cannot be achieved.
+The flood releases have not been made for six years due to the low level in the dam.